The Private Equity Associate: Pathway to Glory, or Glorified Monkey?

 A Principal and Partner pull you into their office because they need your help with creating a pitch deck to raise your next fund.

-9 AM – 10 AM: You review an LBO model for a professional services company created by one of the new Analysts at the firm.
+9 AM – 10 AM: You review a cash-free debt-free LBO model for a professional services company created by one of the new Analysts at the firm.

 The model looks good, but the management team has ridiculously optimistic projections, so you ask the Analyst to add scenarios with lower numbers.